mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-In the previous section, we focused on the estimation of pairwise MGMs.
-Here, we show how to estimate MGMs including interactions of order $k > 2$.
-Specifically, we fit an MGM to a subset of a dataset consisting of Post-traumatic Stress Disorder (PTSD) symptoms reported from 344 survivors of the Wenchuan earthquake in China reported in \cite{mcnally2015mental}.
-The data is loaded automatically from \pkg{mgm} and includes the following symptoms:
+In the previous section, we focused on the estimation of pairwise ($k=2$) MGMs.
+Here, we show how to estimate an MGM of order $k=3$ to a dataset consisting of Post-traumatic Stress Disorder (PTSD) symptoms reported from 344 survivors of the Wenchuan earthquake in China reported in \cite{mcnally2015mental}.
+The data is loaded automatically with \pkg{mgm} and includes the following symptoms: